 It's an archive of sorts, although there are no dates and times.
 Kite flying is timeless, don't you agree?
 I trust there is plenty in here to educate, inform and often entertain!

-These short flight reports once appeared in the site blog page - that's the one you enter via the 'what's new!' site navigation link.
+These short flight reports once appeared as posts in the site-blog page, although that page is no longer present on this site.
+Below, the latest posts come first.
 Just scroll down and stop at any heading that appeals :-)